 "I hate him!
 How could he to this to me, again?
 Cancelling our meetings always on short notice, without apology, as he doesn`t care about me!
 He is also not replying to my messages.
 Why is he giving me mixed signals?
 Doesn`t he want a serious relationship?
 Only fun?
 Is this how he sees me? ..."

 However it looks like, it is key to not judge what is going on.
 This exercise is primarily about releasing and giving part of yourself freedom and room to get out.
 You will soon feel lighter and the state you were in will change, from which you can decide on any next actions (likely honestly communicating your needs rather than retaliating immediately).

 2. Writing can help you tap into your creative potential

 I know, some people like writing, some painting, some crafting.
 So while writing may not be your favorite art activity to do, writing remains a way of communication (as can be painting, crafting, singing).
 With writing you can communicate with yourself, with a higher force ("Universe", "God", ...), and with others.
-It also doesn`t have to be the Nobel-prize winning piece of poetry, but you can share a loving message, short or long, with everyone.
+It also doesn`t have to be the Nobel-prize winning piece of poetry, but you can share a loving message, short or long, with yourself or everyone.
 For example, instead of

 "Hey, all good?"

 This message is not longer than you had intended, but it can make a difference to the receiver.
 It is your creative potential that you can tap into to make a difference with your writing style, choice of words, and messages that you often cannot take back.